Attorney Accreditation; Acts Requiring Accreditation

 Under the Privacy Act, VA may not disclose claimant information without the express written consent of a claimant.
 However, the express written consent provided by a claimant for purposes of authorizing VA’s disclosure to an individual attorney appointed on a VA Form 21-22a does not extend to that attorney’s staff.
 Extending the claimant’s specific consent authorizing VA’s disclosure to a named attorney to the attorney’s staff constitutes an impermissible form of “implied consent” prohibited by the Privacy Act.
 In such a situation, the attorney, not the claimant, would be authorizing VA’s disclosure of the claimant’s protected information to his or her staff based solely on employment affiliation, a result not contemplated by the Privacy Act.

-Response: For purposes of whether a fee agreement is subject to the new accreditation and fee rules published at 72 Fed.
-Reg.
-29,852 - 29,880, the phrase “entered into” means the date on which the parties entered into a legally binding contract under the laws of the appropriate jurisdiction.
+Response: For purposes of whether a fee agreement is subject to the accreditation and fee regulations found at 38 C.F.R. §§ 14.626-14.637, a fee agreement is considered effective the date on which the parties entered into a legally binding contract under the laws of the appropriate jurisdiction.
 Note that this assumes the other requirements in 38 C.F.R. § 14.636(c) have been satisfied.

 Question: How do I submit fee agreements?

-Response: Fee agreements may be mailed to the Office of the General Counsel (022D), 810 Vermont Avenue, NW, Washington, DC 20420.
+Response: Fee agreements may be mailed to the Department of Veterans Affairs, Office of the General Counsel (022D), 810 Vermont Avenue, NW, Washington, DC 20420.
 As an alternative, fee agreements may be submitted by sending a pdf version of the document to the following e-mail address: FeeAgreements.OGC@va.gov.
 The format for naming the scanned fee agreements shall be as follows:

 Attorney last name.Client Last Name,Client First Initial.Date Agreement Signed.